BenficaPhil/fungal-genome-annotation/README.md

 funannotate species -s beauveria_bassiana_arsef_8028 -a ARSEF8028_OUTPUT/predict_results/beauveria_bassiana_arsef_8028.parameters.json
 ```

-Now funannotate predict can be run on the other genomes as in the above section.
+Now funannotate predict can be run using a Slurm array on the other genomes as in the above section.

 ## Functional annotation